jmlopez/Valcon/readme.markdown

 1. You need to manually create a src\CommonAssemblyInfo.cs file

   * type: `echo // > src\CommonAssemblyInfo.cs`

-1. open src\FubuMVC.sln with Visual Studio and Build the solution
+1. open Source\Valcon.sln with Visual Studio and Build the solution